clebert/r-pi-usonic/README.md

 ### usonic.sensor(echoPin, triggerPin, [timeout])

 Creates a new ultrasonic sensor function and returns it.
-The measurement timeout has a default value of 750µs.
+The measurement timeout has a default value of 750 µs.

 ```javascript
 var sensor = usonic.sensor(24, 23, 450);